Akshay9705/adapting-digital-tools-and-lean-six-sigma/README.md

 ---

-✅ With this README, an examiner can:
+✅ With this README, reader can:
 - Instantly see repo structure
 - Know which dataset goes where
 - Run each study with one command